Answering Your Season 6 Questions

 Because I think like the thing that's become really clear to me in this case and in many cases, obviously there can be grievous bodily harm and in this case, death, but the psychological damage that that does to a person is going to be something they're going to be living with for the rest of their life.

 And that's just so really can't be overstated.
+Yeah.

-And so it's just this rush to the, to the end.
+It's just this rush to the end.

+And I think Sophie Hartman also had that as well.
 It's, you know, this rush for hospice and treatment and for the end of life.

 And that really resonated with, you know, what Becca had said about this, you know, about some of this